Our Faculty & Staff

 Ms. Boelts teaches students from Pre-Ballet through the Ballet Company.
 In addition to teaching she has staged the Grand Pas from Paquita, selections from Swan Lake and Romeo & Juliet and choreographed many pieces for the Upper Level and individual dancers.

 She has staged an original version of Alice in Wonderland, Carnival of the Animals and The Nutcracker for The Ridgefield School of Dance.
-Her choreography includes this year's premiere of "Untitled" a short, contemporary ballet performed by our Ballet & Jazz Company.
+Her choreography includes the 2017 premiere of "Untitled" a short, contemporary ballet performed by our Ballet & Jazz Company.
 Prior to taking the position of Artistic Director, Ms. Boelts served as Assistant Ballet Mistress for the school.

 Ballet, Pointe & Company

 Larisa Akinicheva was a soloist in the Tchaikovsky Ballet Company, one of Russia’s most distinguished artistic companies.
 A native of Russia, Ms. Akinicheva studied at the Perm Academic State School of Choreography and graduated from the State Academic Theater of Russian Opera and Ballet in Ekaterinaburg, Russia.
 She also was a soloist with the State Academic Theater of Russian Opera and Ballet Company in Perm.
 Ms. Akinicheva toured extensively throughout Europe with The Tchaikovsky Ballet Company and in the Far East with The Ballet of Russia Theatre.
 As a soloist, she performed in Swan Lake, Giselle, Bayadere, Sleeping Beauty, Don Quixote, Paquita, Les Sylphides, Romeo & Juliet, and The Cinderella Ballet, among others.